UTA-ACL2/UTA-ACL2.github.io/docs/barkopedia.md

 This challenge, hosted at [IJCAI 2025](https://2025.ijcai.org/), addresses these issues by providing a large-scale, diverse benchmark dataset of real-world dog vocalizations sourced from YouTube and Reddit.
 The competition includes eight tasks designed to promote research at the intersection of machine learning, audio/speech processing, and animal communication.

 The competition results, dataset, leaderboard, and result submissions are all hosted on Hugging Face.
 So if you don’t have a Hugging Face account yet, please register for one.
-Then sign up here to participate and stay informed: [Microsoft Form](https://forms.office.com/r/0ZmFjYnW2p)
+Then sign up here to participate and stay informed: [Registration Form](https://forms.office.com/r/0ZmFjYnW2p)

 <!-- ## 🥇 Detailed Leaderboard
 [Public Leaderboard](https://safe-challenge-leaderboard-public.hf.space)